 Reduce cost and achieve greater cost effectiveness in Federal expenditures.

-This activity aligns the public housing process for calculating and implementing utility allowance adjustments with that of Section 8.
+This activity aligns the public housing process for calculating and implementing utility allowance adjustments with that of the Housing Choice Voucher (HCV) program.
 Previously, the public housing utility allowance process required Home Forward to conduct engineering surveys to determine energy consumption, which was cumbersome and costly.
 Additionally, public housing protocol required that a re-certification be completed for each resident when there were adjustments to the utility allowance.

-Aligning the utility allowance adjustment process with that of Section 8 allows public housing to adopt the methodology of using HUD’s standard calculation, which is based on the type of utility and type of building.
-As in the Section 8 program, public housing staff will review the utility allowance adjustments annually, with the adjustment going into effect at the resident’s next regular review.
+Aligning the utility allowance adjustment process with that of HCV allows public housing to adopt the methodology of using HUD’s standard calculation, which is based on the type of utility and type of building.
+As in the HCV program, public housing staff will review the utility allowance adjustments annually, with the adjustment going into effect at the resident’s next regular review.

 Changes or modifications: